Fazail333/Vector-Co-processor/README.md

 # Vector Co-processor

+## Description
+- The purpose of this repository is to create vector co-processor that is easy to understand and to provide a path way to anyone who wants to create a vector processor from a scratch.

 ## Rubrics for Contribution:
 - In order to contribute everyone should make a branch and start working on it .
 The branch name should be on the name of the part you are working .
 - First create an issue and then on completion close the issue through the commit.